Top 8 online waiver software tools

 The basics of liability waivers

-A waiver is a contractual agreement that removes liability for one party in the agreement.
-For example, a customer may sign a waiver that releases a business owner from responsibility in the event the customer is injured as a result of using that business’s services.
+A waiver is a contractual document or contract provision designed to limit or remove liability for one party.
+For example, a customer may sign a waiver that releases a jet ski rental business from responsibility in the event the customer is injured as a result of using that business’s services.
 The customer in this case assumes all risks and waives their right to sue.

-Especially during the coronavirus pandemic, you’re more likely to find liability waivers in places where you haven’t before, including restaurants, doctor’s offices, schools, nail salons, and similar businesses.
+Especially during the coronavirus pandemic, you were especially likely to find liability waivers in places where you haven’t before, including restaurants, doctor’s offices, schools, nail salons, and similar businesses.

 In addition to the standard personal injury waiver, other use cases include rental agreements, photo release forms, travel disclaimers, insurance waivers, medical agreements for procedures, and, as mentioned previously, COVID-19 liability waivers.